sbi-dev/sbi/README.md

 ## Tutorials

-For first time users, you can now head over to the turorials and get going with [Getting Started](https://sbi-dev.github.io/sbi/tutorial/00_getting_started/).
+For first-time users: You can now head over to the tutorials and get going with [Getting Started](https://sbi-dev.github.io/sbi/tutorial/00_getting_started/).

 ## Inference Algorithms